ndr-repo/DocuFinderJS/README.md

 If you are an investigator or open-source intelligence professional, ensure you have proper jurisdiction prior to accessing results.

-For external penetration testers & bug bounty hunters, only access scan results if you have received authorization from the target domain.
+For external penetration tests & bug bounty work, only access scan results after verifying authorization from the target domain (ex: Is the URL in-scope?).
 By running a scan, this is passive reconnaissance.
 However, opening links contained in scan results is an active engagement.

 These could be files containing sensitive info & downloaded directly to your machine on-access.